mliebelt/PgnViewerJS-WP/readme.txt

 Allows to print a game in a format similar to magazines and books.
 For that purpose, the notation  of PGN was expanded by the "D" at the end of a move, that stands for the diagram.

 For a list of available parameters, look into the Frequently Asked Questions.

+=== Using Block Level Element ===

+From the current version on, the user can use instead of a shortcode the block level element "PGN Viewer Block Editor".
+This provides a form-based interface to all the possible parameters of the pgn-viewer.

+!block-editor.png!

 == Installation ==